top of page

 It’s about their brain protecting its own pattern.

 Alcohol is normalized.
+(See our 5 points above).

 So when someone steps outside the pattern, it creates friction.

-Your change = their reflection.
+Your change = their mirror

 And most people unconsciously try to pull you back into alignment.
+Because the loud ones, at least, probably don't like their own reflection.

 The Biology Behind the “Just One” Pressure